 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

-In addition there is also a highly flexible Independent Research module, which may (but need not) go together with one of the department's many informal reading groups.
+The highly flexible Independent Research module, Guided Reading, may (but need not) go together with one of the department's many informal reading groups.
+Students can also attend the weekly Postgraduate Seminar and Philosophy Training Seminars.

 Applying for the MA in Philosophy